Quantized Distributed Nonconvex Optimization Algorithms with Linear Convergence under the Polyak--${\L}$ojasiewicz Condition: Introduction

-Recently, focusing on the strongly convex case, few studies proposed quantized distributed algorithms which converge to the exact optimal point.
-For example, the authors of \cite{Yi2014TCNS} designed a quantized distributed algorithm by integrating the distributed subgradient algorithm and the uniform quantization, while the authors of \cite{Doan2020TAC,Zhang2018TAC} developed a quantized distributed gradient algorithm by using the random quantizer and the sign of relative state.
-However, these algorithms only have sublinear convergence rates.
-The authors of \cite{Ma2021Springer,Xiong2021Arxiv} proposed quantized distributed algorithms by equipping the distributed gradient tracking algorithm with uniform quantizers, and established linear convergence to the exact global optimal point for undirected and directed graphs, respectively.
+Recently, focusing on the strongly convex case, \LX{a} few studies proposed quantized distributed algorithms \LX{that} converge to the exact optimal point.
+For example, \cite{Yi2014TCNS} designed a quantized algorithm by integrating the distributed subgradient algorithm and the uniform quantization, while \cite{Doan2020TAC,Zhang2018TAC} developed a quantized gradient algorithm by using the random quantizer and the sign of \LX{the} relative state. \cite{Xiong2022IS} proposed a quantized mirror descent algorithm \LX{using} time-varying quantizers. \LX{These algorithms, however, only have {\em \LX{sublinear}} convergence rates.} \cite{Ma2021Springer,Xiong2021Arxiv} proposed quantized algorithms by equipping the distributed gradient tracking algorithm with uniform quantizers, and established linear convergence to the exact global optimal point for undirected and directed graphs, respectively.

-Note that the aforementioned distributed algorithms which linearly converge to the exact optimal point only focused on the case where local cost functions are strongly convex.
-However, in many applications, such as optimal traffic flow problems, operating wind farm problems, resource allocation problems, the cost functions are often nonconvex, see, e.g., \cite{Guo2016TPS,Hong2017TCNS,hajinezhad2019zone,tang2020distributed,Chang2020SPM}.
-This motivates this paper to consider the nonconvex case.
-The main contributions of this paper are summarized as follows.

-(i) We introduce a quantization rule and an encoder/decoder scheme to reduce the transmission bits, by integrating them with distributed gradient tracking algorithm, we propose a quantized distributed gradient tracking algorithm for solving nonconvex optimization over an undirected connected network.
+\LX{Note that the aforementioned distributed algorithms with linear convergence to the exact optimal point only focus on strongly convex local cost functions. \xul{However, as demonstrated in \citet[Lemma~2]{Fazel2018PMLR}, the cost function of the LQR problem in reinforcement learning is quadratic and satisfies the Polyak--{\L}ojasiewicz (P--{\L}) condition under appropriate system dynamics and control laws.
+Moreover, in deep learning, \citet[Theorem~4]{Liu2022ACHA} demonstrated that certain wide neural networks satisfy the P--{\L} condition.} \xl{This motivates us to consider the P--{\L} condition case.}}